NPPortfolio/Blockchain/README.md

 ## Transactions

-I got hung up on this part of the project for a little while, but am pieceing together what I think is a more restricted version of the UTXO model that bitcoin uses.
+I got hung up on this part of the project for a little while, but managed to piece together what I think is a simplified version of the UTXO model that bitcoin uses.
 A few of the important sources of info I used are listed below:

 https://medium.com/@blairlmarshall/how-does-a-bitcoin-transaction-actually-work-1c44818c3996